CDSoft/ypp/README.md

   current *include* stack.
 - `ypp.input_path(n)`: return the path of the nth input file in the current *include* stack.
+- `ypp.output_file`: name of the output file.
+- `ypp.find_file(filename)`: return the full path name of `filename` that can be in the current input file directory or in the current directory.
+- `ypp.read_file(filename)`: return the content of the file `filename` and adds this file to the dependency file.
 - `ypp.macro(c)`: use the character `c` to start Lua expressions instead of `"@"` (and `cc` instead of `"@@"`).